Guide | Article

 We'll keep your electric vehicle moving as you travel around the UK with our network of charging points—so you can plug in, power up, and go.

-Finally, the government also offers grant schemes for EV charging infrastructure, which can help to alleviate costs.
+The government also offers grant schemes for EV charging infrastructure, which can help to alleviate costs.
 Individuals and businesses eligible for grants can receive funding towards the cost of installing electric vehicle chargers at properties across the UK.
+If you’re a non-commercial landlord, you can apply for up to 75% off the cost of installing a charging set up at home – up until March 2025.

 While range anxiety is a common concern, most EVs now cover between 100 and 300 miles when fully charged, depending on factors such as the vehicle make and model.
 With 99% of journeys car journeys in England under 100 miles, EVs are suitable for most daily commutes as well as longer journeys.